-Limited curbside pickup service begins at select Library locations in August, available by appointment (yes, you’ll be able to pick up on foot, too).
+Limited curbside pickup service is available by appointment at seven Library locations, available by appointment.
 Visit spl.org/Curbside to learn more about locations and hours, how to schedule an appointment, and how to pick up your holds.

-The Library is now accepting returns at 12 Library locations across the city, Tuesdays, Thursdays and Saturdays from noon to 6 p.m., or until book returns are full.
+The Library is now accepting returns at 12 Library locations from noon to 6 p.m. on Tuesday, Thursday and Saturday, or until book returns are full.
 You may drop off your items at any of these locations:

 When are my books due?